Introduction

 Standard internet connection (WiFi or mobile data)

-HYVE APK (open source, free)
+HYVE app (open source, free)

-30-second first-time setup
+Minutes of first-time setup

 Global reach — works over any internet connection